-- A. Except as otherwise set forth by the Companies Law of the Cayman Islands, listed companies' regulations, and the Company's Articles of Incorporation, where the Company has annual profits at the end of a financial year, upon the approval of a majority of the directors present at a meeting attended by at least two-thirds or more of the total number of the directors, the Company may distribute not less than 1% of the profits for such year to the employees as the employees' compensation in the form of shares and/or in cash and may distribute not more than 3% thereof to the directors as the directors' compensation, provided, however, that the total amount of accumulated losses of the Company (including adjusted undistributed profits) shall be reserved from the said profits in advance, and the Company shall distribute the remaining balance thereof to the Employees and directors in the proportion set out above. - B. For the years ended December 31, 2020 and 2019, employees' compensation was accrued at \$1,200 and \$5,000, respectively; while directors' remuneration was accrued at \$2,400 and \$7,200, respectively.
+- A. Except as otherwise set forth by the Companies Law of the Cayman Islands, listed companies' regulations, and the Company's Articles of Incorporation, where the Company has annual profits at the end of a financial year, upon the approval of a majority of the directors present at a meeting attended by at least two-thirds or more of the total number of the directors, the Company may distribute not less than 1% of the profits for such year to the employees as the employees' compensation in the form of shares and/or in cash and may distribute not more than 3% thereof to the directors as the directors' compensation, provided, however, that the total amount of accumulated losses of the Company (including adjusted undistributed profits) shall be reserved from the said profits in advance, and the Company shall distribute the remaining balance thereof to the Employees and directors in the proportion set out above. - B. For the years ended December 31, 2021 and 2020, employees' compensation was accrued at \$1,000 and \$1,200, respectively; while directors' remuneration was accrued at \$1,500 and \$2,400, respectively.
 The aforementioned amounts were recognised in salary expenses.

-The employees' compensation and directors' remuneration were estimated and accrued based on 1.1% and 2.2% of distributable profit of current year for the year ended December 31, 2020.
-The employees' compensation and directors' remuneration resolved by the Board of Directors were \$1,200 and \$2,400, respectively, and the employees' compensation will be distributed in the form of cash.
+The employees' compensation and directors' remuneration were estimated and accrued based on 1.4% and 2.1% of distributable profit of current year for the year ended December 31, 2021.

-Employees' compensation and directors' remuneration for 2019 as resolved by the Board of Directors amounted to \$5,000 and \$7,200, respectively, and were in agreement with those amounts recognised in the 2019 financial statements.
+Employees' compensation and directors' remuneration for 2020 as resolved by the Board of Directors amounting to \$1,200 and \$2,400, respectively, were in agreement with those amounts recognised in the 2020 financial statements.